gsoft-inc/sg-orbit/README.md

 #### Yarn workspace

-As mentionned, this monorepo is using Yarn workspace feature to handle the installation of the NPM dependencies and manage the packages inter-dependencies.
+As mentionned, this monorepo is using Yarn workspace feature to handle the installation of the npm dependencies and manage the packages inter-dependencies.

 Remember that only the **packages** are handled by Yarn workspace since the **website isn't configured** to be handled by the monorepo tooling.

-It's also important to note that Yarn workspace will **hoist** the NPM dependencies at the root of the workspace.
+It's also important to note that Yarn workspace will **hoist** the npm dependencies at the root of the workspace.
 This means that there isn't any *node_modules* directory nested inside the packages directories.
-The NPM dependencies are installed in a *node_modules* directory at the root of the workspace and a single *yarn.lock* file is generated at the root of the workspace.
+The npm dependencies are installed in a *node_modules* directory at the root of the workspace and a single *yarn.lock* file is generated at the root of the workspace.

 Since the website is not handled by the monorepo tooling, the *website* directory will also contain a *node_modules* directory and a *yarn.lock* file.